honzajavorek/film2trello/README.md

 -   Last column is "Archive".
     If a card is in the inbox for several years, it gets moved out of the way to this archive.

-## TODO

-- Deployment
-- In Trello board, deal with the tv shows somehow

 ## Setup

 -   Install by Poetry